arnested/drupal-mode/README.md

 mode will setup all buffers running drupal-mode to set `tags-file-name` to point to that TAGS file.

-Etags is a builtin part of Emacs.
+Etags is a built-in part of Emacs.

 ### GNU Globals / gtags